Every sales person hits a point in time when "something changes" to adversely affect their results.

-Examples: Come to work a little earlier or stay a little later and use the time to plan better.
-If you always call clients after 9am, try calling people very early, maybe before you leave home (you might be surprised how many people start early).
+Examples: Start work a little earlier or stay a little later and use the time to plan better.
+If you always call clients after 9am, try calling people very early, you might be surprised how many people start early.

 6. Join some new groups.
 Maybe Toastmasters, an industry association, a charity group or just a social group of some kind.
 This helps expand your network and adds new contacts that may help you with leads, or just advice.

-Examples: I spent a couple of years in Toastmasters which was great for my confidence, presentation skills etc. Charities expose you to senior people from many different industries, exposure to the industry association broadens your contact base and helps you better understand your competition.
+Examples: I spent a couple of years in Toastmasters which was great for my confidence, presentation skills etc. My work with charities exposed me to senior people from many different industries, and my involvement with the industry association broadened my contact base and helped me better understand my competition.

 7. Invest in your self development.
 Get some formal training related to your role.